Code4HR/previous-landing/codeacross/activities.md

 # Activities

-## HRVAWiki Edit-a-thon

-* Spend a few hours contributing to our LocalWiki
-* Skills - Writing, Photography, Videography

 ## Wordpress Your Civic League

 * Learn how to get your civic league or community organization up and running on WordPress